You are here

 Don’t panic!
 Here’s what to do if you don’t get the pay rise you want

 Be sure to note any targets you’ve smashed or additional business and revenue you’ve brought into the business.
-Your manager is more likely to respond to quantifiable contributions than emotional outpourings.
+Your manager is more likely to respond to quantifiable contributions over an emotional plea.

 A proactive response

-It’s important to follow up and find out why you didn’t get a pay rise.
-Don’t make assumptions, have a sit down with your manager to talk through it.
-It could be that there genuinely isn’t enough budget due to economic events or business performance – I’m sure we have all heard this excuse in the past and as much as it sucks at least you will know it’s not your performance that’s the issue.
+If you weren’t offered a specific reason during your meeting, it’s important to follow up and find out why you didn’t get a pay rise: Don’t make assumptions.
+Have a sit down with your manager to talk through it.
+It could be that there genuinely isn’t enough budget due to economic events or business performance – most of us have heard this excuse in the past, and as disappointing as it is, at least you know your performance isn’t the issue.

-But then again, it could be you and not them; maybe you’re not meeting your goals and KPIs.
-Either way, getting the feedback from the horse’s mouth will allow you to work on improving and showing progress for your next performance review.
+And, if your performance is to blame, getting feedback from the horse’s mouth will allow you to work on improving and showing progress for your next performance review.
 Understanding why the decision was made will ultimately help you get what you want faster.

 Focus on the future

-Now you should be at the stage where you are formulating a plan to ensure you get the raise you are after in your next performance review.
-Work closely with your manager to focus on the key priorities and goals.
-I know it’s tough, but welcome criticism and use it to develop and work towards getting that pay rise.
+Now you should be at the stage where you are formulating a plan to ensure you get the raise you’re after in your next performance review.
+Work closely with your manager to focus on the key priorities and goals for the new review period, and ensure you check-in from time to time.
+Try to welcome criticism and use it to develop and work towards getting that pay rise.

-You could also explore alternatives that will benefit you in other ways.
-Suggest attending training that will add value to the business as well as your skill set.
-Speak to your manager about career development opportunities within the organisation and the chance to get involved in a broader range of projects that will expand your experience.
+You could also explore alternatives to benefit you in other ways.
+Suggest taking on some training that will add value to the business as well as your skill set.
+Speak to your manager about career development opportunities within the organisation and the chance to get involved in a broader range of projects to grow and strengthen your experience.

-There are instances where you may work for a company that doesn’t value its employees or you have a bad manager; if you have explored other options and still feel like your achievements have gone unappreciated for too long, then perhaps it’s actually time to move on.
+Before you hastily hand in your resignation and start looking for a new job, make sure you’ve thought it through and are confident it’s the best decision for your future.
+There are instances where you may work for a company that doesn’t value its employees appropriately – if you have explored other options and still feel like your achievements have gone unappreciated for too long, then perhaps it’s time to move on.

 Approach your next salary conversation with confidence.
-Visit our Salary Centre today to research your current market value using detailed salary guides.
+Visit our Salary Guide today to research your current market value using detailed benchmarks for roles and functions across key industries including: Finance and Accounting, IT and Digital, Sales, Marketing, Human Resources, Procurement and Property.